samverms/Kadouri/docs/docs/features/orders.md

 Commission: $500.00
 ```

-**Note**: Commission is tracked in PACE only, NOT synced to QuickBooks.
+**Note**: Commission is tracked in Kadouri only, NOT synced to QuickBooks.

 ## QuickBooks Integration